 |5.45||Morning meditation in the hall|

 July, August, September (dates vary each year)

 This is a special period of about three months in the monastery calendar when the schedule is much reduced to allow the maximum time for residents to focus on their personal meditation and study.
 The 'rains retreat' is a tradition established by the Buddha to create an annual monastic retreat and we invite lay friends to join this.
 The main (shared) role is helping coordinate the morning meal.
 A willingness to support this and other occasional duties is essential.
 There is plenty of time for personal practice with many other possibilities depending on the length of stay.

 - A commitment of one month is preferred.
 There is flexibility for regular monastery visitors.

-- that your meditation practice follows the Theravadin style,
+- that your meditation practice is compatible with the Theravadin style,

 - that your physical and mental health are stable,

-- that you have no dietary needs outside the food offered.
+- that you have no special dietary needs outside the food offered.

 If you are interested in this you can enquire at any time of the year.